programic/checklist-going-live/README.md

 - [ ] Production domain points to the correct server.
 - [ ] DigitalOcean droplet backups are enabled.
 - [ ] Database backups are enabled.
+- [ ] The connection between server and client is encrypted by an SSL certificate.
+- [ ] This scores at least an A+ via [SSL Labs](https://www.ssllabs.com/ssltest/).

 ## 6. Pipelines
 - [ ] Bitbucket Pipeline or GitHub actions deploys to production.